AIR 422 · 2023 · Anthropology

 One free GS paper answer copy from the actual UPSC Mains exam.
 See the exact handwriting, structure, and presentation that scored high marks.

 Sourced from topper contributions and verified against published marksheets.
-Copies are cross-referenced for consistency with interview transcripts and coaching records.

 I started my UPSC journey with a clear goal in mind - to crack the exam and become a civil servant.
 I had always been fascinated by the role of the Indian Administrative Service (IAS) and the impact it has on the country.
 I knew it wouldn't be easy, but I was determined to give it my best shot.